geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 The Wi-Fi variants of Nexus 7 can be used.
 On Nexus 7, graphics and audio are functional, as well as Wi-Fi and Bluetooth.
 Due to hardware differences, do not use 4.1.1 on a Nexus 7 that was originally sold with 4.1.2 or newer.
-The 3G variant is not supported.
+The Mobile variant is not supported.

 The variants of Galaxy Nexus that can be used are the GSM/HSPA+ configuration "maguro" (only if it was originally sold with a "yakju" or "takju" operating